We are currently recruiting both children and adults to take part in our research. Complete an online form to join.

 Interacting with the experimenter, eg engaging in age-appropriate conversation, turn-taking, story telling or problem solving.

-Parents or caregivers will be asked to complete a couple of questionnaires about the participant’s social skills and developmental milestones.
+For a children's study parents or caregivers may be asked to complete a couple of questionnaires about the participant’s social skills and developmental milestones.

 Some studies may also involve recording EEG, or measuring eye-movements while working on the cognitive tasks.